 (83) first Roman Catholic bishop in the US to be indicted on a sexual-abuse claim during the flood of abuse accusations against church officials.
 Dupre, who became bishop in the mid-‘90s, cited health reasons for his sudden retirement as bishop of Springfield, Massachusetts in 2004.
 Months later he was indicted on charges he raped two boys in the ‘70s, but the case was dropped because prosecutors determined the statute of limitations had expired.
 Dupre died on December 30, 2016.Bruce Porter

 (64) Mormon leader, a member of one of the faith's governing bodies.
 Porter was a General Authority Seventy of the Church of Jesus Christ of Latter-day Saints.
 He was a professor of political science at Brigham Young University and was a research fellow at Harvard before joining the General Authority—a term for any of the senior leaders of the LDS church.
-He died of a pulmonary infection in Salt Lake City, Utah on December 28, 2016.Huston Smith
+He died of a pulmonary infection in Salt Lake City, Utah on December 28, 2016.Matt Redman

 (97) scholar of religion who pursued his own enlightenment in Methodist churches, Zen monasteries, and even psychedelic guru Timothy Leary’s living room.
 Smith was best known for The Religions of Man

 (1958), a standard textbook in college-level comparative religion classes for 50 years.
 In 1991 it was abridged and given the gender-neutral title The World’s Religions.